Job Classification System

 4.11 Remote work

 Remote work is a privilege, rather than a matter of right or entitlement.
-In order for an employee to be eligible to work remotely, the employee must complete the Employee Agreement for Participation in Remote Work Program form, have his/her supervisor’s approval, major administrator approval, and meet the following criteria:
+In order for an employee to be eligible to work remotely, the employee must have his/her supervisor’s approval, and major administrator approval.

 Review the full policy: G7.02-4 Classification and Compensation